 Treaty Reference

-The treatment of UK Government Service Pensions is governed by Article 19 of the Convention between the United Kingdom and the French Republic for the Avoidance of Double Taxation (signed 19 June 2008).
-Article 19 assigns the taxing right for pensions paid in respect of government service to the paying state — the UK.
-Article 23 sets out the taux effectif method by which France takes exempt income into account when calculating the rate applied to other income.
+Article 19 of the Convention between the UK and France for the Avoidance of Double Taxation (signed 19 June 2008) assigns taxing rights for government service pensions to the paying state — the UK.

 Frequently Asked Questions